Amazon Marketplace

 Selling Partner API

 SP-API (Selling Partner API) is Amazon's modern API for seller integration and business process automation.
 SP-API offers REST endpoints for inventory, orders, reports, advertising, and more.
-With SP-API, sellers can build tools, ERPs, and third-party integrations.
-Tech-savvy sellers should use SP-API for advanced automation.
+With SP-API, sellers can build tools, ERP connections, and third-party integrations.
+Technically capable sellers should use SP-API for advanced automation.

 Service Provider Network